-This booklet summarises the requirements and expectations for the year leading up to the Higher School Certificate in 2024.
+This booklet summarises the Year 11 requirements and expectations for the two years leading up to the Higher School Certificate in 2025.
 It includes:

 - Rules and Regulations - College Policies and Procedures

 2. Higher School Certificate Eligibility

 The NSW Education Standards Authority (NESA) are responsible for setting all regulations for the Higher School Certificate.
 This Certificate is awarded to eligible students at the completion of two years of senior secondary education that is Years 11 and 12.